 Cleaning the motherboard may seem like a daunting task, but if your computer is a desktop, things will be very easy.
 You probably don't even need to remove the storage drives or the power supply.

-But before starting the process, make sure you have procured some materials and tools, such as:
+But before you start it procedure be sure to stock up on some materials and tools, such as:

 What not to do when cleaning